francoishernandez/OpenNMT-py/docs/source/FAQ.md

 }
 ```

-This is defined in `onmt.dynamic.corpus.ParallelCorpus.load`.
+This is defined in `onmt.inputters.corpus.ParallelCorpus.load`.
 This class is not easily extendable for now but it can be considered for future developments.
 For instance, we could create some `CustomParallelCorpus` class that would handle other kind of inputs.

 ## Can I get word alignments while translating?